khuedoan/homelab/docs/installation/production/deployment.md

 # Deployment

-Open the tools container, which includes all the tools needed:
+Open the tools container if you haven't already:

 ```sh
 make tools